A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Before I forget, here are the pressed penny machines for the Japan Pavilion.

 And here are the designs for each one.
+(Note: they are subject to change.)

-Final Thoughts on the Japan Pavilion
+Final Thoughts on Epcot’s Japan Pavilion

 - Mexico Pavilion at Epcot